claudiabuonocore/copilot-bootcamp-session1/.github/steps/1-1-preparing.md

 Now, let's use GitHub Copilot's Agent Mode to change the application title:

+:pencil2: Create a new branch called `feature/intro`. :pencil2:

 1. In VS Code, open Github Copilot.

 1. At the bottom of the Copilot panel, in the 'Ask Copilot' text box, click on the dropdown menu (next to the send button) and select **Agent** mode.